5 key steps of a Prior Analysis before implementing an Intelligent Document Manager

-We have already seen that the the role of prior analysis in document digitization is essential to ensure The success of the project.
-This initial phase allows us to know in depth the processes, documentation and real needs of users, avoiding subsequent problems and ensuring a scalable implementation.
+We have already seen that the the role of prior analysis in document digitization is essential to ensure the success of the project.
+This initial phase allows us to know in depth the processes, to estimate the documentation volume andthe real needs of users, avoiding subsequent problems and ensuring a scalable implementation.

 But how is it structured?
 We explain it to you in a simple way in 5 steps.